Microphone blocker

+There are two types: active blockers, which conduct an electrical signal, and inactive ones which do not.
+Some active microphone blockers have no additional functions, whilst other adapters also allow audio output and power input (allowing simultaneous charging and protection against juice jacking).
+In addition to blockers that can be plugged into devices, there are also tray-style active blockers that mobile phones can be placed inside of.

 Operation

-Microphone blockers disable the internal microphone by tricking the device into believing an external microphone is connected.
-A 3.5 mm microphone blocker with just TS channel is enough to disconnect the internal microphone, but most commercial microphone blockers have TRRS connections which in theory makes them headset blockers that in smartphones also disconnect the internal speaker in media player software because they will try to connect to the headphones, while ringtones, and alarms, will functioning as normal because they will use both the internal speaker and the external speaker(s).
+Microphone blockers are designed to disable a device's internal microphone by tricking the device into believing an external microphone is connected.
+A 3.5 mm microphone blocker with just a TS connection is enough to disconnect the internal microphone, but most commercial microphone blockers have TRRS connections which makes them act as headset blockers.
+In theory, a headset blocker used with a smartphone will also disconnect the device's internal speaker, because the device will believe there are headphones connected, while ringtones and alarms will function as normal because they use both the internal and external speakers.

 Successful operation of a microphone blocker depends on the internal scheme of the mobile device, which may fully block the microphone without possibility of recovering data, or just disregard the signal from internal microphone with the possibility of recording if needed.